As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 - Chronic vomiting can lead to serious dietary deficiencies if not attended to immediately.
 For instance, it may cause dehydration and electrolytic imbalances, which are often associated with tremors, muscle weaknesses, and other neurological problems.

-- For recurrent vomiting, the most important thing is to identify and remove the root cause of the problem (your vet can assist you with this) and offering your dog appropriate fluids/electrolytes and relevant medications to soothe his stomach.
+- For recurrent vomiting, the most important thing is to identify and remove the root cause of the problem (your vet can assist you with this) and offering your dog appropriate fluids/electrolytes (like IV fluids ) and relevant medications to soothe his stomach.

 - When your dog ingests a foreign object, there are instances where it is advisable to induce vomiting so that it doesn’t absorb toxins.
 However, there are cases when this is NOT advisable.
 For instance, NEVER attempt to induce vomiting if your dog ingests a sharp object, caustic materials (such as drain cleaners), or if he is unconscious.
 So, always consult your doctor before you induce vomiting in your dog.
 If your vet gives a green light, hydrogen peroxide is the most common solution to use.

 The Bottom Line